marcolussetti/marcolussetti/README.md

 # About Marco Lussetti

-Marco Lussetti is a developer and solutions architect currently working as the IT Solutions Architect for the [City of Kamloops](https://github.com/cityofkamloops) in British Columbia, Canada.
+I'm a developer currently working as the IT Solutions Architect for the [City of Kamloops](https://github.com/cityofkamloops) in British Columbia, Canada.

 You can find out more about me at [marcolussetti.com](https://marcolussetti.com).